 So how do you become a successful actor?
 Is there a secret formula, something that a few A-Listers know that the rest of us don’t?
 Is it luck, good genes or just plain hard work?

 I’ve been a self-help junkie for years; studied success and top performers, became a certified life coach and was privileged to work some uber successful people.
 Everyone of them taught me so much about what it takes to build an incredible life and fulfill your dreams.
 Many times I think I learned more from them than they did from me but each one assured me that was not the case.

-Here are the top 10 things I learned from my highest achieving (I’m talking self-made, multi-millionaire and sometimes celebrity) clients about wealth, success and following your dreams.
+Here are the 9 personality traits I learned from my highest achieving (I’m talking self-made, multi-millionaire and sometimes celebrity) clients about wealth, success and following your dreams.

 1. Success is built over time, not overnight.